AgnaldoSouza47/sistemasolar/README.md

 # sistemasolar
-Sistema Solar was created to not forget coding
+Sistema Solar was created to play and don't forget coding